π Achievements

 Client story

-The client was building a social media platform, like Facebook
+The client was building a Facebook-like social media platform.

-The client needed a secure, multi-environment social platform managed across regions with granular access, clear documentation, DR readiness, and cost visibility.
+They needed a secure, multi-account AWS platform: multi-environment deployments across regions, granular IAM access, clear documentation, DR readiness, and cost visibility.

-Finally, they demanded high production reliability with safe deployments, automatic rollbacks, real-time alerts, and actionable insights to keep a global social app stable.
+And finally, high production reliability: safe deployments, automatic rollbacks, real-time alerts, and enough visibility to keep a global social app stable.

 Solution Used

-• Multi-environment AWS platform management with granular IAM, cross-team access policies, documentation, DR procedures, and cost reporting for a distributed international team.
+- Multi-environment AWS platform management: granular IAM, cross-team access policies, documentation, DR procedures, and cost reporting for a distributed international team.

-• Automated provisioning across several AWS accounts and regions using Terraform IaC with custom modules (VPC, Route53, S3, SNS/SQS, SES, OpenVPN, EKS, ECS) following best practices: remote state, versioning, modular design, and pipeline-driven deployments.
+- Automated provisioning across several AWS accounts and regions with Terraform IaC and custom modules (VPC, Route53, S3, SNS/SQS, SES, OpenVPN, EKS, ECS), following remote state, versioning, modular design, and pipeline-driven deployments.

-• Operated and optimized multiple EKS clusters: Node Groups, Karpenter autoscaling, Metrics Server, Secrets/ConfigMaps, NGINX Ingress, ALB Ingress, CSI drivers, AWS Container Insights, and full observability via Prometheus, Grafana with Helm charts.
+- Operated and optimized multiple EKS clusters: node groups, Karpenter autoscaling, Metrics Server, Secrets/ConfigMaps, NGINX Ingress, ALB Ingress, CSI drivers, AWS Container Insights, plus full observability via Prometheus and Grafana with Helm charts.

-• Built end-to-end CI/CD pipelines for microservices (ECS/EKS), AWS Lambda, and mobile apps using GitLab CI with autoscaled EC2 runners and GitLab-managed macOS runners: caching, merge trains, release automation, integration testing with Docker, SonarQube, Slack, Jira, Allure integrations, and Helm-based deployments (centralized deployment repo).
+- Built end-to-end CI/CD pipelines for microservices (ECS/EKS), AWS Lambda, and mobile apps using GitLab CI with autoscaled EC2 runners and GitLab-managed macOS runners: caching, merge trains, release automation, integration testing with Docker, SonarQube, Slack, Jira, and Allure integrations, plus Helm-based deployments from a centralized deployment repo.

-Maintained operational reliability of ECS/EKS microservices with safe deployments, automated rollbacks, Slack alerts, and comprehensive monitoring dashboards (latency, 5XX, JVM metrics) using Prometheus, Grafana, CloudWatch (Dashboards, Log Insights, Alarms), FluentD and FluentBit, Istio, and Kiali.
+Kept ECS/EKS microservices reliable with safe deployments, automated rollbacks, Slack alerts, and monitoring dashboards for latency, 5XX errors, and JVM metrics, using Prometheus, Grafana, CloudWatch (dashboards, Log Insights, alarms), FluentD, FluentBit, Istio, and Kiali.

 Architecture Overview